Will Crewdson

-Will Crewdson is a London-based guitarist/writer/producer best known for his work with the UK band Rachel Stamp, US singer Johnette Napolitano and Adam Ant.
+Will Crewdson is a London-based guitarist, writer, and producer best known for his work with the following bands and artists: Rachel Stamp, Adam Ant, The Selecter, Flesh for Lulu, Bow Wow Wow, Gaye Bykers on Acid, Tom Jones, She Made Me Do It, Sigue Sigue Sputnik, Celine Dion, Appleton (music duo) and Johnette Napolitano.
+He also records and performs solo under the moniker Scant Regard.

 Career

 Rachel Stamp

-Crewdson spent 10 years touring and recording with the rock band Rachel Stamp which, at one point, became the only unsigned band to sell out the London Astoria.
-They also played gigs with Iggy Pop, Korn, No Doubt, The Tubes and Cheap Trick, among others.
+Crewdson spent 10 years touring and recording with the rock band Rachel Stamp, who, at one point, became the only unsigned band to sell out the London Astoria.
+They also played gigs with Iggy Pop, Korn, No Doubt, The Tubes and Cheap Trick and toured the USA extensively in 2003 with the industrial supergroup Pigface.

+The band was formed in London in 1994 by Crewdson and singer/bassist David Ryder Prangley.
 They had several record deals, the biggest of which was with WEA.

+Rachel Stamp reformed in 2009 and have continued to play live since then.

 Collaboration with Johnette Napolitano

-After this period, Crewdson concentrated on writing and recording with Johnette Napolitano, the former singer with LA legends Concrete Blonde.
+In 2005 Crewdson concentrated on writing and recording with Johnette Napolitano, the former singer with LA legends Concrete Blonde.
 The critically acclaimed Napolitano solo album Scarred was released on Hybrid Recordings in 2007.
+The majority of the songs were co-written and produced by Will who also provided bass, keyboards and programming to the tracks.

-He also collaborated with the US director/writer Tom DiCillo as one half of The Black and Blue Orkestre.
+After this he collaborated with the US director/writer Tom DiCillo as one half of The Black and Blue Orkestre.

 Adam Ant guitarist

 In 2010, Crewdson played live, recorded and musically directed for Adam Ant's solo band.
 Gigs included a sell-out show at London's Scala.
 He also helped organize a tribute to the late Adam and the Ants guitarist, Matthew Ashman again at the London Scala on 21 November 2010.
 Crewdson played lead guitar on the night with the remaining members of Ashman's bands, Bow Wow Wow and Chiefs of Relief (featuring Paul Cook from Sex Pistols on drums and Billy Morrison on vocals) as well as performing another set with Adam Ant.